 - The Last Lecture– After reading this book I recommended it to my husband and he loved it too!
 Not only did I love Randy Pausch’s advice, but I loved the concept of a “last lecture” if you had the opportunity to share one.

 - Evicted– This book was eye opening for me about how an Eviction had ruin a person’s life.
 I loved how it also shared the side of the landlords in Eviction cases.
 It poses the question, “Is safe housing an American right”?

 - Little Princes– This is a true story based off of the author’s work in Nepal.
 I loved his insights and perspective, and enjoyed the way that he told stories.

 - The One in a Million Boy– I really loved this book and the different perspectives that it shared.
 As a mother it made me want to be more intentional.
-As a granddaughter it made me want to spend more time with my grandparents!

 - Daring to Hope– This book had been recommended to me so many times and I’m so thankful I finally read it!
 It was such an encouragement to me and challenged me to dream and hope bigger!